iSmashButtons/pyProJrDev/readme.md

 ## Biography Info

-[x] done?

-Ask a user for their personal information one question at a time. then check that the information they entered is valid.
-Finally, print a sunmmary of all the information they entered back to them.
+Ask a user for their personal information one question at a time.
+Then check that the information they entered is valid.
+Finally, print a summary of all the information they entered back to them.

 ## What's my acronym?

-[x] done?

 Ask the user to enter the full meaning of an organization or concept and you'll provide the acronym to the user.
 Examples: